 Canada offers many tax incentives at the federal, provincial, and territorial levels, for various industries and activities, including those related to:

 - research and development (see below)

 - film, media, computer animation and special effects, interactive digital media, and multi-media productions

 - liquefied natural gas development, and

 In addition to the SR&ED deduction, a taxpayer can benefit from a federal ITC, which is generally a 15% non-refundable credit on SR&ED expenditures that can be applied against federal taxes payable.
 Alternatively, this tax credit can be carried back 3 years or forward 20, to be applied against federal taxes owing.

 A qualifying CCPC can qualify for a 35% refundable tax credit annually on its first CAD 3 million in expenditures.
-This enhanced credit is subject to certain capital limitations and, for taxation years ending before 19 March 2019, to certain income limitations.
-For taxation years ending after 18 March 2019, taxable income is no longer used as a factor when determining a CCPC's annual expenditure limit for purposes of the CCPC qualifying for the 35% enhanced SR&ED ITC rate.
+This enhanced credit is subject to certain capital limitations.

-In addition to the federal SR&ED incentives, all provinces (except in Prince Edward Island), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities in the province or territory.
+In addition to the federal SR&ED incentives, all provinces (except Prince Edward Island), as well as the Yukon, provide tax incentives to taxpayers that carry on research and development activities in the province or territory.

 British Columbia natural gas tax credit